 Hot Dog from Nathan’s Famous in Coney Island

 The perfect hot dog does exist and you can find it at Nathan’s Famous!
 Nathan’s started as a nickel hot dog stand in 1916 and is still going strong today.
-Charles Felton came up with the idea to put German all-beef Frankfurters in a long roll he made at his Park Slope bakery.
+Charles Feltman came up with the idea to put German all-beef Frankfurters in a long roll he made at his Park Slope bakery.
 He called them ‘Coney Island Red Hots” and at 10 cents each, they were a hit.
 Eventually they just became known as “hot dogs”.

 Nathan Handwerker worked at Feltman’s restaurant.
 The singer and piano player at Feltman’s, Eddie Cantor and Jimmy Durante, lent Nathan $350 in order to open up his own hot dog stand on the corner of Surf and Stillwell Avenues.
 Nathan used his Mother-In-Law’s recipe for an all-beef hot dog.
-Cantor and Durante also convinced Nathan to undercut Felton’s 10 cents hot dogs by a nickel and sold his for 5 cents each.
+Cantor and Durante also convinced Nathan to undercut Feltman’s 10 cents hot dogs by a nickel and sold his for 5 cents each.
 Feltman refused to come down in price to just a nickel.
-Urban legend is that Nathan’s put Felton’s out of business but the two co-existed for nearly 40 years.
+Urban legend is that Nathan’s put Feltman’s out of business but the two co-existed for nearly 40 years.